 Application to the Master’s degree program in Urban and Regional Planning proceeds through two channels.
-Some materials are submitted to the Office of Graduate Education (OGE), which reviews all graduate study applications and sends those meeting basic criteria to the appropriate academic departments.
+Some materials are submitted to the Graduate Division, which reviews all graduate study applications and sends those meeting basic criteria to the appropriate academic departments.
 Once the Department of Urban and Regional Planning receives both the official documents from the Graduate Division and the supplemental documents from the applicant, the admissions committee is able to review the application.
-Click on the hyperlinks for additional information.
+Click on the links below for additional information.

-The applicant should submit the following materials directly to OGE at:
+The applicant should submit the following materials directly to the Graduate Division at:

 Graduate Student Services

 2540 Maile Way

 - Graduate application form and fee